BrianLesko/Baud-Vader/readme.md

  - `Arduino C++`: from arduino-serial-listener upload the sketch using the arduino IDE

 Once the arduino is running one of the above programs, is plugged into your computer, and the port is correct, you can send messages to your arduino in multiple ways:
- - `run the streamlit app`: in the terminal: streamlit run app.py
+ - `streamlit app`: in the terminal: streamlit run app.py
- - `run the script in python-serial-sender`: your feedback will be in the terminal
+ - `python-serial-sender`: your feedback will be in the terminal
- - `use the serial monitor from the arduino IDE`
+ - `Arduino IDE`
- - `use the serial monitor from Arduino Lab for Micropython`
+ - `Arduino Lab for Micropython`
- - `use the serial monitor provided by the arduino extention in Visual studio code`
+ - `VS Code arduino extension`

 &nbsp;